TJCSec/website/writeups/2021-03-31-picoctf-2021/stonk-market.md

 - location that saved `rbp` points to is 20
 - `Portfolio *p` is 18

 Note that upon encountering the first format specifier with a `$` specifying argument position, `printf` will go through the format string and save every argument.
-Therefore, if we use a `$` while writing our target address to the stack, then `printf` will save the old value and it will have no effect.
+This means that if we use a `$` while writing our target address to the stack, then `printf` will save the old value and it will have no effect.
 Therefore, we can not use `$` until this address is written.

 We'll start our format string with: